 “Regarding the JCPOA, the agency was informed about the latest activities decided by Iran related to centrifuge research and development,” Feruță told reporters at a news conference on Monday in Vienna.
 “The agency continues to verify and monitor Iran’s nuclear commitments under the JCPOA.”

-Feruță, a longtime Romanian diplomat, had just returned on Sunday night from a visit to Iran, where he said there were “very substantial exchanges” and the agency “emphasized the importance of full and timely cooperation by Iran.”
-But IAEA inspections are confidential and the agency’s acting chief reminded journalists that it does not usually comment on the details.
+Feruță, a longtime Romanian diplomat, returned on Sunday night from Iran, where he said there were “very substantial exchanges” and IAEA “emphasized the importance of full and timely cooperation by Iran.”
+Since inspections are confidential, the agency’s acting chief reminded journalists it does not usually provide details.

 “It is important to advance our interactions, and therefore I also stressed the need for Iran to respond promptly to agency questions related to the completeness of Iran’s safeguards declarations,” said Feruță, who has been presiding over the agency since the death of its director general, Yukiya Amano, in July.